OpenNebula/docs/source/deployment/open_cloud_storage_setup/lvm_drivers.rst

 * All the nodes needs to have access to the same LUNs.
 * A LVM VG needs to be created in the shared LUNs for each datastore following name: ``vg-one-<system_ds_id>``.
 This just need to be done in one node.
 * Virtual Machine disks are symbolic links to the block devices.
 However, additional VM files like checkpoints or deployment files are stored under ``/var/lib/one/datastores/<id>``.
 Be sure that enough local space is present.
+* All the nodes needs to have access to the image datastore, mounting the asociated directory.

 .. _lvm_drivers_templates: